The Difference Between a Warranty and a Vehicle Service Contract

 What Do Vehicle Service Contracts Cover?

 One key difference between an OEM warranty and a service contract is the type of coverage available.
-Vehicle service contracts pick up where the manufacturer warranty ends and may include extra features the warranty did not.
+Vehicle service contracts pick up where the manufacturer warranty ends and may include extra features the warranty may not.
 For instance, your contract may offer roadside assistance, while OEM warranties do not.
 Most VSC plans cover repairs associated with your engine, transmission, front and rear wheel drive, hybrid/electric vehicle components, air conditioning, and more.

 Who Should Consumers Buy a Vehicle Service Contract From?

-It’s also important for dealerships to educate their customers about their coverage options so these customers aren’t lured away by third-party marketers.
 Many consumers receive robocalls and text messages about vehicle service contracts from third parties after purchasing a vehicle.
 The companies behind the messages may give the impression they represent a dealership or manufacturer – but actually have no association whatsoever.
 They use phrases like “Motor Vehicle Notification,” “Final Warranty Notice,” or “Notice of Interruption” to make the offer seem urgent — and to get consumers to respond.

 These third-party companies: